Nikki Kaye: Member of Parliament

 Kaye returned to New Zealand in late 2007 to contest the National Party candidacy for the Auckland Central electorate.
-Standing against three other nominees, Kaye was considered an outsider in a close selection battle against sitting list MP Jackie Blue for the nomination.
+Standing against three other nominees, including sitting list MP Jackie Blue, Kaye's win was considered an upset.

 Kaye worked full-time as the National Party candidate from the time of her selection.
 She campaigned on improving public transport infrastructure, improving marine protection around Great Barrier Island, and taking a greater interest in small businesses in Auckland.
 During her campaign she knocked on 10,000 doors.

 At the general election on 8 November 2008, Kaye was elected as National's MP for Auckland Central, defeating incumbent Labour MP Judith Tizard.
-This was greeted as one of the most significant upsets of the 2008 general election, breaking a 90-year hold by left-wing parties over the seat; Kaye became the first ever National MP for the electorate.
+This was a significant upset in the 2008 general election, breaking a 90-year hold by left-wing parties over the seat; Kaye became the first ever National MP for the electorate.

 First term

-As an MP, Kaye has, amongst other things, supported applications for the New Zealand Cycle Trail fund for routes in urban Auckland, on Waiheke Island and Great Barrier Island (the latter two islands being in her electorate as well).
+As an MP Kaye supported applications for the New Zealand Cycle Trail fund for routes in urban Auckland, on Waiheke Island and Great Barrier Island (the latter two islands being in her electorate as well).
 In early 2010, she broke with the National Party's policy of encouraging mining in conservation land, including on Great Barrier – claiming long connections to the island, and fitting in with her known support for environmental causes.
 She had noted during her maiden speech in parliament that "Our environment is the greatest gift we have been given as a nation", and that economical considerations, especially of the short term, should not trump this.
-Kaye is a supporter of reinstating trams for Auckland, and has called for a feasibility study into extending the new Wynyard Loop.
+Kaye was a supporter of reinstating trams for Auckland, and called for a feasibility study into extending the new Wynyard Loop.

 She holds up former National MP Katherine Rich as one of her role models.
-Kaye's own policies, placing her in the socially liberal wing of the National Party, have been criticised by some people in her own party, where some have called her a "high maintenance backbencher".
-Others have called her "obsessive", or, in a more positive vein, "driven".
-However, commentators have argued that her stance is unlikely to hurt her in her marginal electorate, which has traditionally voted Labour.
+Kaye's own policies, placing her in the socially liberal wing of the National Party, were criticised by some people in her own party, where some called her a "high maintenance backbencher".
+Others called her "obsessive", or, in a more positive vein, "driven".
+However, commentators argued that her stance was unlikely to hurt her in her marginal electorate, which had traditionally voted Labour.

-Kaye was elected the deputy chair of the Government Administration Select Committee in February 2011.
-In her first parliamentary term, she also sat on the Local Government and Environment Select Committee and the Auckland Governance Legislation Select Committee.
-Through her time in Parliament on these committees she has been heavily involved in the review of the Resource Management (Simplifying and Streamlining) Amendment Bill and legislation creating the Auckland Council.
+Kaye was elected the deputy chair of the government administration committee in February 2011.
+In her first parliamentary term, she also sat on the local government and environment committee and the Auckland Governance legislation committee.
+Through her time in Parliament on these committees she was heavily involved in the review of the Resource Management (Simplifying and Streamlining) Amendment Bill and legislation creating the Auckland Council.

 In May 2011, Kaye appeared in an episode of the TVNZ series Make the Politician Work.
 The episode featured Kaye working a shift on a rubbish collection route and highlighted her campaign for waste minimisation in Auckland.